lynsei/dockistry/docs-why.use.this.md

 # why use dockistry?
-> "It is not our intention to create (yet another) package manager."
+> "It is not our intention to create another tool or package manager, but rather... we intend to create a strategy engine."

-- The developers of Dockistry have created it for developing websites and mobile apps using a technology.
+- The developers of Dockistry have created it for developing websites and mobile apps using various languages and tooling.
-- We use tons of web components, CDNjs packages, SVG tools, and lots of other shiny web things.
+- We aggregate many web components, CDNjs packages, SVG tools, and other shiny web things to organize them better
+- Github is overwhelming to many developers, and there are too many options.
+Setting up devtools for them sucks.
+- Dockistry can help you shop around faster and more reliably by unifying the setup for many dev, staging, and production concerns.

 It's because of the ***overwhelming*** amount of fullstack customization options currently available, that we identified a clear need for devtools & stack management software that is focused on strategy management and setup.
-More info on that [here](https://github.com/dockistry/devtools-multi-clis).
+You can read more about that  [here](https://github.com/dockistry/devtools-multi-clis).

 # instant infrastructure
 Use Dockistry to instantly create the infrastructure necessary to operate any web development shop, freelancer, or software firm's baseline.
 Here's what's included: